 - OS X / macOS (10.11 / 10.12 / 10.13 / 10.14 / 10.15 / 11)

 - Windows (Server 2012 R2 / Server version 1809 / Windows 10)

 Acknowledgement and Citations

-picireny is motivated by the idea of Hierarchial Delta Debugging:
+Picireny is motivated by the idea of Hierarchical Delta Debugging:

 Copyright and Licensing